“An expert is a person who has made all the mistakes that can be made in a very narrow field.”Neils Bohr

 - GSC’s Electrical Implementation service offerings

-- Additional SOLIDWORKS Electrical products (3D and PCB)
+- Additional SOLIDWORKS Electrical products

 - White Paper: Welcome Electrical Users to SOLIDWORKS Schematics